Six of Swords

 The message of the card is ‘this is a transition you have to take to move forward in your life’

 Also, notice that we use transition and not journey.
 The card does not necessarily mean running away from your problems or a physical journey.
 Water represents emotion in Tarot, so the ‘journey’ can occur without you moving.
-It can represent a new understanding or a realization that a situation is bad and you need someone else to leave.
+It can represent a new understanding or a realization that a situation is bad, and you need someone else to leave.

 The problem can also be at your door.
 You may have to accept responsibility for your own actions and your reticence to take action when you should have.

 Notwithstanding all of this, the Six of Swords is a positive card overall.
 It signifies you are currently in a poor situation and need to make changes to get to a better position.
-These changes (or transition) will be difficult but the cost is worth the prize in the long run.
+These changes (or transition) will be difficult, but the cost is worth the prize in the long run.

-The reversal
+The Reversal

 • You are convincing yourself everything is fine.
 Hope is good, but can sometimes be a waiting room that nobody ever leaves.
 You have to find your own way out.

-• You may be the one causing the problems.
+• You are the one causing the problems.
 This is the difficult one.
 Sometimes you need to step up and realize where you are is no longer for you.
 Either you need to change or move.
 This can be the most painful transition or journey of all, but finding somewhere where you finally fit can also be the most transformational thing in your life.

 Card Design Process

-This card contains many elements and it was a stretch to get them all in!
-The final layout has the woman placed first in the center and the other elements arranged around her
+This card contains many elements, and it was a stretch to get them all in!
+The final layout has the woman placed first in the center and the other elements arranged around her.

 Final Words